-The Great ARTdoors project will see the installation of seven large artworks and a series of smaller works along the length of the 134 km rail trail.
+The GVRT Art Installations Project will see the installation of seven large artworks and a series of smaller works along the length of the 134 km rail trail.

 The $1.2M project, funded by the State Government’s Regional Tourism Investment Fund is a joint project between Mitchell, Murrindindi and Mansfield Shire Councils which aims to increase trail usage by attracting visitors to the region and providing local economic benefit.